ysharplanguage/FastJsonParser/README.md

 ***Disclaimer***

-Note such figures (either the "burning monk's", or these below) can always - potentially - be much dependent on the test data at hand, and/or the way testing is performed.
+Note such figures (either the "burning monk's", or the following) can always - potentially - be much dependent on the test data at hand, and/or the way testing is performed.

 Of course, YMMV, so it's always a good idea to make *your own* benchmarks, using *your test data*, in the data "shape" you're interested in, and that you expect to encounter with *a good probability* in your domain.